MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 <!-- -->

 > [info]
 This download may take multiple hours to complete, so please start it now before continuing.

+> [info]
+Note you may need to delete some files to make sure you have enough space to download the applications in this tutorial

 # Stretch Challenge: The Command Line or Terminal